danwells96/ARISES/DocFiles/Sections/Food Domain.md

 </p>

 ## Future Work
-* Add buttons to edit or remove a meal log from the databse in the table.
+* Add buttons to edit or remove a meal log from the databse to the table cells.